Data Model#

 Element & Tile Space#

-The element space of an array is the multidimensional space of elements contained in that array, stored in memory according to a certain layout (row major, column major, etc).
+The element space of an array is the multidimensional space of its elements, stored in memory according to a given layout (row-major, column-major, etc.).

-The tile space of an array is the multidimensional space of tiles into that array of a certain
+The tile space of an array is the multidimensional space of tiles of a given tile shape within

-A tile index (i, j, ...) with shape S refers to the elements of the array that belong to the
+that array.
+A tile index (i, j, ...) with shape S refers to the elements belonging to the

 (i+1)-th, (j+1)-th, … tile.

-When accessing the elements of an array using tile indices, the multidimensional memory layout of the array is used.
-To access the tile space with a different memory layout, use the order parameter of load/store operations.
+When accessing array elements via tile indices, the array’s multidimensional memory layout is used.
+To access the tile space with a different layout, use the order parameter of load/store operations.

 Shape Broadcasting#

 Shape broadcasting allows tiles with different shapes to be combined in arithmetic operations.
-When performing operations between tiles of different shapes, the smaller tile is automatically extended to match the shape of the larger one, following these rules:
+When an operation involves tiles of different shapes, the smaller tile is automatically extended to match the larger one, following these rules:

 Tiles are aligned by their trailing dimensions.